Akhi1Codes/gantt/README.md

 [ERPNext](https://erpnext.com/) uses Frappe Gantt.

-### Motivation
-We needed a Gantt View for ERPNext.
-Surprisingly, we couldn't find a visually appealing Gantt library that was open source - so we decided to build it.
-Initially, the design was heavily inspired by Google Gantt and DHTMLX.

 ### Key Features
 - **Advanced Label System**: Display task metadata in a resizable side panel with dropdown editing and column filtering
 - **Enhanced View Modes**: Improved view mode switching that maintains focus on current date across different time scales